jjbchunta/sitemap/README.md

 # Source
  If you want to get a look at what the resulting map looks like, you can run the index.html file after cloning this repository.

-With that being said, there are only two files of interest within the /src directory, that being:
+With that being said, there are only two files of interest within the /src directory, that being app.js, and finder.py.
-    * app.js
-    * finder.py

 The app.js file is the JavaScript that initializes the map and adds the markers to the desired locations.
 This is the script you want to add to your website's files.